 First, set up your computer system.
 Then, run a test on your internet with testmy.net to make sure you have a solid upload speed.

-Arrive to the streaming location early to scope out any problem spots that may be detrimental to your broadcast.
+Arrive at the streaming location early to scope out any problem spots that may be detrimental to your broadcast.

 For instance, you could discover the location has an upload speed too low to stream over.
 Sometimes, the network you are using is a shared connection.
 This means that the upload speed will only amount to a portion of what you want to use.
 Identifying these problems in advance will keep your finger off the panic button as you come up with a solution.